ukayani/scalator-ecs/akka-cluster-post.md

 Now that we have an understanding of cluster formation we can discuss some of the challenges present when deploying to ECS:

-- All nodes must run inside docker containers
+- All nodes must run inside Docker containers
 - All nodes receive cluster level communication via their **remoting port**, hence they must be addressable on this port from other container instances in the ECS cluster
 - One or more seed nodes must be configured to bootstrap the cluster